acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="terry-riley-in-c"></a>

 The granddaddy of all minimalist classical masterpieces.
 For about an hour we never leave the key of C. Unlike Spinal Tap, Riley pulls it off.
-It's a fascinating and elevating listen.
+A fascinating and elevating listen.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/3dz5dt5vdJEKhTvTI0ZR9J" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>